 The catchment area for the already ill-defined category beyond ‘standard’ hot hatches has become even more hazy recently.

-At the opposite extreme, Mercedes-Benz or, more accurately, Mercedes-AMG has almost left the reservation entirely with the outrageous and very pricey 355bhp A45.
+At the opposite extreme, Mercedes-AMG has almost left the reservation entirely with the outrageous and very pricey 375bhp A45.
 That leaves a Sudetenland-sized tract of real estate available in between, which the new Golf R – appears well qualified to annex.
-Although, if the Golf R thinks this middle ground is there for its taking then it should be wary of the equally potent, four-wheel drive Ford Focus RS which has been gaining accolades left, right and centre.
+Although, the middle ground is there for its taking then Volkswagen is wary of the potent, four-wheel drive Ford Focus RS which has taken this segment by the scruff of its neck.
+But don't think for one moment that Volkswagen are resting on its laurels, as the Golf's recent facelift saw the Golf R's wick turned up slightly to produce 306bhp.

 Volkswagen has a long and well regarded history in this niche.
 Aside from the previous Golf R, this car’s other obvious antecedents are two generations of R32 – models that cemented the range-topper’s use of all-wheel drive.